manuellafond/incompa-tree/README.md

 The detailed arguments are as follows.

+> -i [file]

--i [file]    Input file containing the newick of two or more trees
+Input file containing the newick of two or more trees

+> -algo [algo]

--algo [algo]   Algo is either 'fast' or 'naive'.
+Algo is either 'fast' or 'naive'.
 Default is the O(n + d) fast algo, naive is O(n^3/w)

+> -o [dir]

--o [dir]   Output directory (existing files are overwritten).
+Output directory (existing files are overwritten).
 Program outputs your trees with added internal node labels, plus the graph as an edge list for each tree pair.

+> -s [file]

--s [file]   If specified, write csv stats for each pair in given file
+If specified, write csv stats for each pair in given file.
+Was useful to produce plots for the paper.

+> -x [colname1,...,colnamex=val1,...,valx]

--x [colname1,...,colnamex=val1,...,valx]   If specified, in the stats file, colnames will be added and values added on each line
+If specified, in the stats file, colnames will be added and values added on each line.
+Also for plots.

+> -m [incomp|test_incomp|rnd]

+Different modes.

--m [incomp|test_incomp|rnd]   incomp is the default, it computes the graph(s).  -m test_incomp tests 3 implementations to make sure the graphs are identical -m rnd generates random trees in output file.
-In that case, add arguments -t [nb trees] -n [nb leaves], and if -x is set it adds an extra leaf under the root.Please specify an input file with -i [file]
+"-m incomp" is the default mode, it computes the graph(s).

+"-m test_incomp" is for unit tests.
+It tests three implementations to make sure the graphs are identical

+"-m rnd" generates random trees in output file.
+In that case, add arguments -t [nb trees] -n [nb leaves], and if -x is set it adds an extra leaf under the root.

 # Reproducing experiments